Sometimes your favorite projects don’t cost any money.

 They are great for loading up on small items and clothes to take to a donation center when you don’t have boxes.
-And occasionally I find a great craft to make with them such as this paper bag leaf garland.
+I have often used them to cover a box for shipping.
+And occasionally I find a great craft to make with them such as this brown bag leaf garland.

 Easy DIY Faux Leaf Garland Mantel

 Making the garland was very easy, however, tracing and cutting out all of the leaves took several days and some patience as I cut out many many paper leaves.

 Any creative ideas I had for an ordinary brown paper bag to be used for a garland only consisted of assembling leaves made from cutting up the paper bags.
 Once I started cutting out the leaves, I realized it was going to take a lot of paper leaves to make up 12 feet of garland.

 This project was a great way to use up my stash of grocery bags but really lacked a much-needed pop of Fall colors.

 On impulse, I purchased several bags of maple leaves at Dollar Tree the last time I went shopping there.
 I didn’t have a plan for them but you just never know when you might need a bag of faux fall leaves to compliment your seasonal decor!